jacques-saraydaryan/training-turtlebot-simulator-student/simulation/gazebo/gazebo_sim_nav/Tp.md

 In gazebo, move your robot into a room with 4 doors.

 Add an obstacle into rviz blocking the closest door.

 Using rviz, ask your robot to navigate to another room avoiding the new obstacle

-Does the global planner take into account the obstacle ?
+> Does the global planner take into account the obstacle ?
 Why ?

 Ask the robot to navigate far from the blocked door.
 Then ask it again to reach a goal behind the door blocked by the obstacle.
-What happen ?
+> What happen ?
 Why ?

-How is it possible to fix that ?
+> How is it possible to fix that ?

+TODO

 ### 4.7 Add an obstacle layer to the global costmap